Frequently asked questions

 We commit to engaging with you on the following:

-• Water Services Strategy (this year, and the next Water Services Strategy in 2027)
+• Water Services Strategy (the 2027-37 Water Services Strategy will be consulted on in early 2027)

 • significant Tiaki Wai decisions on projects or proposals, especially where they affect particular locations or communities